-As chef sommelier of Le Bernardin, New York’s longest rated four-star restaurant, Aldo Sohm oversees a wine collection consisting of 15,000 bottles made up of 900 wine selections from 12 countries with vintages that date back to 1875.
-In addition, he trains the sommeliers to offer guests enticing food and wine pairings that range from classic to daring.
-Sohm joined the team in May 2007 and under his direction, Le Bernardin won the 2009 James Beard Award for “Outstanding Wine Service.”
+Additionally, he trains the sommeliers in enticing food and wine pairings that range from classic to daring.
+Sohm joined the team in May of 2007, and under his direction, Le Bernardin won the 2009 James Beard Award for “Outstanding Wine Service.”

-Sohm’s fascination with wine began at the age of 19 after visiting an Italian vineyard with his father while he was enrolled in tourism school in Saint Johann, Tirol, located near his hometown of Inzing.
+Sohm’s fascination with wine began at the age of 19 after visiting an Italian vineyard with his father.
 Captivated with what he encountered and learned, he knew right then and there that he wanted to pursue a career in wine.
-The combination of study and experience as a student enabled him to observe first-hand the skills of some of Austria’s most accomplished sommeliers.
+Soon after, Sohm attended tourism school in Saint Johann, Tirol, located near his hometown of Inzing.

 Following his 1989 graduation, Sohm spent the next 15 years working at restaurants throughout Austria, only taking a break to fulfill military duty and to study Italian in Florence.
 While working at the Steigenberger Alpenkönig restaurant in 1998, Sohm passed the official Austrian sommelier exam.

 He then worked for four years as a sommelier at the Robinson Select Alpenkönig restaurant, while simultaneously teaching at the tourism school from which he graduated in St. Johann in Tirol.
 That same year he attended, but did not compete in, the World Sommelier Competition with his friend Norbert Waldnig, who won third place.